MicrosoftDocs/entra-docs/docs/architecture/secure-fundamentals.md

 ### Governance

 **Identity lifecycle**.
 Microsoft Entra ID provides capabilities to create, retrieve, delete, and update identities in the directory, including external identities.
 Microsoft Entra ID also [provides services to automate the identity lifecycle](~/identity/app-provisioning/how-provisioning-works.md) to ensure it's maintained in line with your organization's needs.
-For example, using Access Reviews to remove external users who haven't signed in for a specified period.
+For example, using Access Reviews to remove external users who have yet to sign in for a specified period.

 **Reporting and analytics**.
 An important aspect of identity governance is visibility into user actions.
 Microsoft Entra ID provides insights into your environment's security and usage patterns.
 These insights include detailed information on: